JavonGil/azure-networktraffic-networksecuritygroups-NSG-/README.md

 <img width="400" height="500" alt="NSG6" src="https://github.com/user-attachments/assets/535c8a2c-3b8a-4c20-9aca-a1615ac5c0ad" />
  </p>
 <p>
 - Enter the Public IP address for the windows-vm in "PC name".
-Good thing we noted the Public IP from Azure earlier. 😉 If you forgot to note it, simply go back to Azure and locate the Public IP on the main Virtual Machines page.
+If you forgot to note it, simply go back to Azure and locate the Public IP on the main Virtual Machines page.
 (Refer to Figure 1.)
 Now for the Friendly name, I used "windows-vm" to keep it simple.
 Also, make sure "Reconnect if the connection is dropped" is selected.
 Click "Add".
 </p>
 <br />